IBM/verify-jam-in-a-box/README.md

 ## Introduction

-The [IBM Security Verify Proof of Technology](https://ibm.seismic.com/app?ContentId=510d65b5-e15c-4e55-b011-1afeaeaf9789) guide is written to assists Sales Techs showcase IBM Security Verify SaaS.
+The [IBM Security Verify Proof of Technology](https://techzone.ibm.com/collection/pot-isv/journey-po-t-ibm-security-verify-saa-s-access) course is written facilitate Sales Techs to showcase IBM Security Verify SaaS.
 Jam-in-a-Box allows intereseted parties to gain expertise with IBM Security Verify SaaS through hands-on practice.
 The material was prepared by IBM TechZone.

+This course contains all necesary mateirals to showcase IBM Security Verify SaaS and includes:
-This cookbook provides a step-by-step guide to setting up an IBM Security Verify tenant and exploring its single sign-on (SSO), multi-factor authentication (MFA) and Adaptive Access (AA2) capabilities.
+<tab> [Verify SaaS Hands On Lab guide (Access)](https://ibm.seismic.com/app?ContentId=510d65b5-e15c-4e55-b011-1afeaeaf9789) provides a step-by-step guide to setting up an IBM Security Verify tenant and exploring its single sign-on (SSO), multi-factor authentication (MFA) and Adaptive Access (AA2) capabilities. <br>
-As with any Software-as-a-Service environment, changes to the service might mean that screenshots and methods described here may differ from the current service.
+<tab>  [Verify SaaS Hands On Lab presentation (Access)](https://ibm.seismic.com/app?ContentId=6d21a8ca-7c49-4ec7-a7e0-dafed0cd3199) to be used to present product to customer. <br>
+<tab> POT IBM Security Verify SaaS (Access & CIAM) which allows for system reservations to aid in the Proof of Technology.

 ## Pre-requisites
 To complete this cookbook, you will need:<br>